dangreen/speed-up-with-browserslist/en/index.md

 })
 ```

-Thus, the website will send a lightweight bundle to users with new browsers, resulting in a faster loading time, while saving accessibility for other users.
+Thus, the website will send a lightweight bundle to users with modern browsers, resulting in a faster loading time, while saving accessibility for other users.
 But, as you can see, this method requires your own server with special logic.

 #### Module/nomodule